rubyworks/rc/README.md

 around to loading a project's build assemblies, it will check this `rc_config` setting and evaluate the configurations found there via Detroit's own DSL.

-It is important that 'rc' be required first, ideally before anything else.
-This ensure RC will pick up all configured features.
+It is important that Courtier be required first, ideally before anything else.
+This ensures it will pick up all configured features.

 Some tools will want to support a command line option for selecting a configuration profile.
 RC has a convenience method to make this very easy to do.

-    RC.profile_switch('qed', '-p', '--profile')
+    Courtier.profile_switch('qed', '-p', '--profile')

 It does not remove the argument from `ARGV`, so the tool's command line option parser should still account for it.
 This simply ensures RC will know what the